-Dr Clarisse Girot serves as the Future of Privacy Forum’s Director for Asia Pacific.
-Based in Singapore, Clarisse is responsible for developing and implementing FPF’s strategy in the world’s biggest and most populated region.
+Dr Clarisse Girot served as the Future of Privacy Forum’s Managing Director for Asia Pacific.
+Based in Singapore, Clarisse was responsible for developing and implementing FPF’s strategy in the world’s biggest and most populated region.
 FPF Asia works with stakeholders in industry, government, academia, and civil society, to advance principled data practices in support of emerging technologies, with the shared concern to be responsive to local needs and interests and to maintain FPF’s neutrality in any discourse.

 Prior to relocating to Singapore in 2016, Clarisse was based in Paris where she acted as Counsellor to Isabelle Falque-Pierrotin, President of the French Data Protection Authority (CNIL) and Chair of the Article 29 Working Party of European Data Protection Authorities (now EDPB).
 From 2004 to 2008, she was head of CNIL’s Department of International Affairs and represented CNIL at the Article 29 WP.